project-oak/oak/README.md

 Once a new enclave is initialised and its endpoint available, a client connects to it using an authenticated and attested channel.
-The attestation proves to the client that the remote enclave is indeed running a genuine Oak VM, and the Oak VM itself may prove additional details about the business logic and its properties.
+The attestation proves to the client that the remote enclave is indeed running a genuine Oak VM, and the Oak VM itself may prove additional details about the Oak Module and its properties.

 ## Capabilities